To investigate shadows, using literature-based discussion as well as experiences with manipulating shadows.

 - How can you change the shape of your shadow?

 - How can you change the position of your shadow?

-Follow the activities given at the site, but instead of just marking a point at the end of each shadow, draw the full line from the center of the posterboard to the end of the shadow.
-(These lines will be helpful when students are later asked to measure the shadows.)
-Each time students visit the shadowstick in the course of the day, ask them to compare the new shadow line to those drawn previously: Has it changed?
+Each time students visit the sundial in the course of the day, ask them to compare the new shadow line to those drawn previously: Has it changed?
 How has it changed?

-At the end of the day, bring the posterboard inside.
-Have student volunteers measure the distance from the center of the board (where the lines cross) to the end of each shadow line using cubes.
-Use the cubes to create a bar graph that represents the length of the shadows at the various times observed.
+At the end of the day, students should bring the sundials inside.
+Ask students to look at the information they recorded on their data sheets.
+Use that information to create a bar graph that represents the length of the shadows at the various times observed.

 - What does the graph look like?

 - When is it longest?